blob42/codegpt-ng.nvim/README.md

 # codegpt-ng.nvim

-**codegpt-ng** is a minimalist plugin for neovim that provides commands to interact with AI backend.
+**codegpt-ng** is a minimalist plugin for neovim that provides commands to interact with AI backends.
 The focus is around code related usages.
 So code completion, refactorings, generating docs, etc.

 This is a fork of the original **CodeGPT** repository from github user @dpayne.
 All credit goes to him for the initial work.

 This fork does the following:

-- **Full support for Ollama API**
+- **Full support for Ollama and OpenAI API**
+- **Streaming mode** for real-time popup responses
 - [**New table-based configuration**](#example-configuration) instead of global variables
-- **Streaming mode** for real-time popup responses
-- [**New commands**](#other-available-commands) and added support to the `%` range modifier.
+- [**New commands**](#other-available-commands) and added support to the `%` range modifier
+- **UI Query and select** local or remote model
+- **Strips thinking tokens** from replies if the model forgets to use codeblocks
 - **Refactored for idiomatic Lua** and neovim plugin style
 - **Simplified command system** with explicit configuration
 - **Tests with plenary library**
+- **Fixed statusline** integration

-Although this fork introduces breaking changes and a complete rewrite, I've tried to preserve the original project's minimalist ethos — a tool that connects to AI APIs without getting in the way.
+Although this fork introduces breaking changes and a substantial rewrite, I've tried to preserve the original project's minimalist spirit — a tool that connects to AI APIs without getting in the way.
 The goal remains to provide simple, code-focused interactions that stay lightweight and unobtrusive, letting developers leverage AI power while maintaining control over their workflow.

+In particular, the model definition flow was carefully designed to quickly add custom model profiles for specific cases and easily switch between them or assign them to custom commands.

 ## Installation